francescapalermo/francescapalermo.github.io/_dataset/1_tactile_exploration.md

 ### Acknowledgments
-If you use the dataset, please cite the paper.
+If you use the dataset, please cite the following [paper](https://www.frontiersin.org/articles/10.3389/frobt.2020.513004/full).
 Bibtext Citation:

 `@article{palermo2020automatic, title={Automatic Fracture Characterization Using Tactile and Proximity Optical Sensing}, author={Palermo, Francesca and Konstantinova, Jelizaveta and Althoefer, Kaspar and Poslad, Stefan and Farkhatdinov, Ildar}, journal={Frontiers in Robotics and AI}, volume={7}, year={2020}, publisher={Frontiers Media SA}}`